 If Issuer Call is specified as being applicable in the applicable Final Terms, during the Optional Redemption Period as specified in the Final Terms, the Issuer may, having given not less than the minimum period nor more than the maximum period of notice specified in the applicable Final Terms to the Warrantholders in accordance with Condition 10, redeem all or some only of the Warrants then outstanding on the Optional Redemption Date as specified in the notice and at the Optional Redemption Amount(s) specified in, or determined in the manner specified in, the applicable Final Terms together, if appropriate, with interest/Coupon Amount accrued to (but excluding) the relevant Optional Redemption Date.
-The settlement of the Optional Redemption Amount shall occur on the Optional Redemption must be of a nominal amount not less than the Minimum Redemption Amount and/or not more than the Maximum Redemption Amount in each case as may be specified in the applicable Final Terms.
+The settlement of the Optional Redemption Amount shall occur on the Optional Redemption Settlement Date as specified in the applicable Final Terms.
+Any such redemption must be of a nominal amount not less than the Minimum Redemption Amount and/or not more than the Maximum Redemption Amount in each case as may be specified in the applicable Final Terms.
 In the case of a partial redemption of Warrants, the Warrants to be redeemed ("Redeemed Warrants") will be selected at the discretion of the Issuer.